Behind on Homeschooling

-If you have lots to catch up on over the summer, make sure you allow extra breaks to avoid any frustration and overwhelm.
-Also, don’t stress if your catch up period takes longer than you anticipated.
-Sometimes stretching it into the first semester of the new year is completely necessary!
+If you have lots of work to catch up on over the summer, make sure you allow extra breaks to avoid any frustration and overwhelm.
+Also, don’t stress if your catch up period takes longer than you originally anticipated.
+Sometimes, stretching it into the first semester of the new year is completely necessary!
 You’ve totally got this momma!

 Looking for More Homeschooling Helps?